Smailen5/Smailen5/README.md

 # Hi there 👋

 I am [Smailen](https://github.com/Smailen5) a frontend developer from Italy.
-I have been studying and developing independently for over two years.
+Self-taught study and development since 2023.
 Currently, I work on Frontend Mentor projects to refine my skills.
 I regularly use technologies like React and Next.js to build engaging web applications.
 I enjoy working on interactive web applications.
 I am always looking for ways to improve my skills and deepen my understanding of the technologies I use.
-My goal is to become a full stack developer, specializing in the MERN stack (MongoDB, Express, React, Node.js).

 <div height="50px"></div>